Gabriel-Cordeiro/agnostic-database-poc/README.md

 **Agnostic database PoC:**

-The main idea is creating a library to use in many other API in a multitenant project where the final customer can choose the best SQL database for their needs, like Postgres, SqlServer, MySql or Hana.
+The main idea is to create a library that can be used in multiple APIs within a multitenant project, allowing the final customer to choose the best SQL database for their needs, such as Postgres, SQL Server, MySQL, or Hana.

+Steps:

-- Through your CLI access the Infrasctructure project
+- Access the Infrastructure project through your CLI.
-- Make sure EF Cli is installed in your computer
+- Ensure EF CLI is installed on your computer.
+- Run the appropriate commands for each database:

+**For SQL Server migrations:**
-- For SqlServer migrations run: dotnet ef migrations add InitialCreate --context SqlServerContext --output-dir Migrations/SqlServer dotnet ef database update --context SqlServerContext --connection "YourConnectionString"
+- dotnet ef migrations add InitialCreate --context SqlServerContext --output-dir Migrations/SqlServer
+- dotnet ef database update --context SqlServerContext --connection "YourConnectionString"

+**For MySql migrations:**
-- For MySQl migrations run: dotnet ef migrations add InitialCreate --context MySqlContext --output-dir Migrations/MySql dotnet ef migrations add InitialCreate --context MySqlContext --output-dir Migrations/MySql dotnet ef database update --context MySqlContext --connection "YourConnectionString"
+- dotnet ef migrations add InitialCreate --context MySqlContext --output-dir Migrations/MySql
-- For Postgres
-- For Hana
+- dotnet ef database update --context MySqlContext --connection "YourConnectionString"

+To be done:
+**For Hana:**
+**For Postgres:**